 Super alert!
 Since1 July 2017, a TRIP is no longer treated as a superannuation income stream in retirement phase, which means the earnings on TRIP assets are no longer tax-exempt; instead 15% earnings tax will be imposed on TRIP earnings.

-Note: The legislative backing for the rules applicable to TRIPs can be found in sub-regulation 6.01 of the Superannuation Industry (Supervision) (SIS) Regulations 1994, Item 110 of the SIS Regulations
+Note: The current legislative backing for the rules applicable to TRIPs can be found in sub-regulation 6.01 of the Superannuation Industry (Supervision) (SIS) Regulations 1994, and in Schedule 1, Item 110 of the SIS Regulations.

-Note: If you’re aged 55 or over and retired, then you can withdraw your super benefits without the need to start a TRIP.
+Note: If you’ve currently reached your preservation age and retired, then you can withdraw your super benefits without the need to start a TRIP.
 You can start a regular account-based pension, or you can take a lump sum.
-Reaching preservation age and retiring is another condition of release available (and one of the most popular) for accessing super benefits.
+Reaching preservation age and retiring is another condition of release available (and one of the most popular) for accessing superannuation benefits.